 See “Transcendental Physics”, ER Close, Chapter two (available on Amazon, from Barnes and Nobel and elsewhere), for a detailed discussion of these experiments.
 A few theoretical physicists, notably David Bohm and Eugene Wigner, developed models incorporating the consciousness of the observer as a participating part of any experiment at the quantum level.
 Most mainstream physicists, however, refuse to accept the idea that consciousness has anything to do with physical phenomena.
 Their first response was to ignore the data because if it were to be accepted at face value, it would mean that materialism would have to be abandoned as a basis for understanding and explaining reality.
 Their second reaction was to deny the data, but try as they might, they have not been able to mount a defensible counterargument.

 So, quantum experimental results provide evidence that consciousness does extend beyond the boundaries of the body and affects physical reality without any physical mechanism.
-But this the unconscious, or involuntary operation of some form of consciousness outside the body.
+But is this the unconscious, or involuntary operation of some form of consciousness outside the body?
 Is there evidence of the conscious exit from the body?
 Actually, there is, and it is not new.
 From ancient times, mystics and aboriginal shamans have reported travelling outside their physical bodies.
 It is also a basic tenant of Judaism, Christianity and most other religions that the essence of the consciousness of a living person survives the death and destruction of the physical body.

 There is a growing body of evidence that under certain circumstances, the awareness of an individual can consciously leave the physical body and exist outside the body as a freely moving conscious observer for extended periods of time.
 Some people, a very small minority, claim that they can deliberately leave the body through a process called astral projection.
 Many people report experiencing out-of-body episodes, sometimes called ‘near-death experiences, during life-saving operations or under other life-threatening situations.
 Typically, they experience hovering above the operating table or over the scene of an accident, seeing their own bodies and other things that they verified after the event.
 Studies show that as much as 20% of the general population report out-of-body (OBE) experiences.
 The real percentage may be much higher, because many people would not report such an experience because of the likelihood of being ridiculed and accused of lying.